Division of Student Life

 Student Activities serves as the information hub for a wide variety of exciting co-curricular activities that take place on our campus.
 From big name entertainment to student government, this is the place to be if you want to become active and have a lot more fun while attending SUNY Delhi.

 Farrell Student Level (also known as the Club Level) is a place for students to relax in between or after classes.
-There are pool tables, an air hockey table and a ping pong table as well as comfortable chairs, Student lockers available on a first-come first-served basis.
-The Club Level is also home to the Art Center, the Student Mail Center and student club offices such as the Student Senate, Greek Council, DCIC, and the Student Programming Board Office.
+There are pool tables, an air hockey table, tabletop video game system, a dart board, shuffleboard, and a ping pong table as well as comfortable chairs.
+Adjacent to the game room is an Esport Gaming Room.
+There are student lockers available to any student on a first-come first-served basis.
+The Club Level is also home to the Art Center, the Student Mail Center, OCCE and Regalia (Career Closet and Food Pantry) as well as student club offices such as the Student Senate, Greek Council, DCIC, and the Student Programming Board Office.

 BroncoCONNECT is SUNY Delhi’s student engagement and student organization management platform.
 It is a wonderful tool to use as a one-stop shop for finding out about all the opportunities and events that are happening all across campus.
 You can join student organizations and learn when and where they meet and track your involvement.
 In addition, many campus offices and departments have a page where they post information about events and opportunities they want students to be aware of.
 Although BroncoCONNECT can be accessed and fully utilized by any mobile device, there is a free companion app called Corq that you can download from the App Store or Google Play.
 Corq is a great way to search for campus events and download your very own Event Pass for campus events.
 Questions on BroncoCONNECT or the Corq App can be directed to the Center for Student Leadership & Engagement.